 Analysts at firms like Morningstar run financial models based on future performance expectations for undervalued companies.
 Their findings help value investors identify stocks that should be worth more and thus make good value stocks.

 The goal of value investing is to get in on an undervalued stock early.
-Once more investors begin to catch on that a stock is undervalued they will flock to it.
-A surge in demand could lead the stock price to increase over time, netting value investors a handsome reward later on.
+Once more investors begin to catch on, they will flock to it.
+A surge in demand could lead the stock price to increase, netting you a handsome reward later on.

 What Makes a Stock a “Value Stock”?